 Bioassessment shall be conducted at a frequency of no less than once per permit term.
 Discharges identified as causing or contributing to an exceedance of the Stream Biological Objective must be evaluated more frequently.

 The San Diego Water Board may require additional monitoring (e.g. water chemistry, toxicity, algae) on a case-by-case basis.
-When requiring additional monitoring, the San Diego Water Board shall consider the nature of permitted activity, constituent(s) of concern associated with the discharge, and the condition of the receiving water.
+When requiring additional monitoring, the San Diego Water Board will consider the nature of permitted activity, constituent(s) of concern associated with the discharge, and the condition of the receiving water.

-C. Compliance Determination
+C. Compliance Determination (not applicable for Phase I MS4 or Agricultural Dischargers under Section VI.)

 The San Diego Water Board will determine compliance with the Stream Biological Objective using a “comparator site” approach.
 Under a comparator site approach, the San Diego Water Board compares the biological condition of the receiving water subject to the discharge to a site uninfluenced by the discharge.
 In most cases, the San Diego Water Board will compare the CSCI scores at a monitoring site downstream of the discharge relative to a comparative monitoring site (typically upstream).
-Where the San Diego Water Board has determined that the CSCI is inappropriate due to natural conditions, the San Diego Water Board will consider alternative evidence of biological condition (e.g. Algal Index of Biotic Integrity for Southern California Streams” scores, “California Rapid Assessment Method” (CRAM) scores, and sediment or water chemistry) and this section does not apply.
+Where the San Diego Water Board has determined that the CSCI is low due to natural conditions, the San Diego Water Board will consider alternative evidence of biological condition (e.g. Algal Index of Biotic Integrity for Southern California Streams” scores, “California Rapid Assessment Method” (CRAM) scores, and sediment or water chemistry) and this section does not apply.

 1. Determining When There is an Exceedance of the Stream Biological Objective